toejough/ugetch/README.rst

 getkey
 ------

-Gets a "key" from the ``infile`` and returns it to the user, where "key" is a character or glyph.
+Gets a "key" from the ``infile`` and returns it to the user, where "key" is a character, glyph, or string describing a control key.

-Currently supports parsing ASCII and UTF-8.
+Currently supports parsing ASCII, UTF-8, and tab.
 Any other keys entered (such as arrow keys, UTF-16, etc) will result in returning individual bytes, one at a time.

+The tab key is represented as a string: 'TAB'.
+This is not a "character", but it *is* a "key".
+The implementation of keys may change in the future, but for now this seems to be simple and clear.

 Parameters: